Theodore Schempp

 Theodore William Schempp (1904–1988) was an American artist and art dealer.
 He dealt in pre-Columbian art, and modernist works.
 He sold to other dealers, institutions and collectors, and collected art in his own right.

 Early life

 He was the second son of William Frederick Schempp and his wife Della Karstetter of Brodhead, Wisconsin, born February 10, 1904.
 His father edited the local newspaper there; and died in 1929.

 Schempp attended Brodhead High School, and went on to Oberlin College, where he studied the piano.
 He graduated B.A. in 1926.
 He took the Conservatory music course there, to 1927, for the Mus.B. degree.
 He then moved to Paris, continuing his piano studies under Alfred Cortot.
 He also painted.

 Villa Schempp

 The Villa Théodore Schempp was built by Marcel Zielinski, a student of Robert Mallet-Stevens, at 5 rue Gauguet, 14th arrondissement of Paris, over the years 1928 to 1931.
 It was part of a terraced development of International Style artists' studios at 3, 5 and 7 rue Gauguet.
-Having been for a time in the 1950s the studio of Hans Hartung, no. 5 is now the premises of Galerie Schirman & de Beaucé.
+It was for a time in the 1950s the studio of Hans Hartung.